SenseNet/sensenet/docs/snadmin-builtin-steps.md

 - Default property: *Name*
 - Additional properties: *Delete*

-Deletes a content type and its usages.
+Deletes one or more content types and their usages.
 The execution mode depends on the value of the *Delete* property.
 Allowed values are:

 - No (default)
 - IfNotUsed
 - Force

+> If you want to delete multiple types, provide their names as a comma separated list in any order.

 #### No
 This is the default execution mode so the following two steps are equal: